Hussar: The Revolutionary and Napoleonic Wars

 In the British Army, hussar cavalry were introduced at a later date than in other major European armies.
 Towards the end of the 18th century, British light dragoon regiments began to adopt hussar style accoutrements such as laced jackets, pelisses and sabretaches.
 In 1805, four light dragoon regiments were permitted to use the "hussar" name, initially in parentheses after their regimental title and adopted full hussar uniforms.
-British hussars were armed with, in addition to firearms, the highly regarded 1796-pattern light-cavalry sabre.
+British hussars were armed with, in addition to firearms, the highly regarded Pattern 1796 light cavalry sabre.